jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 * The ability to group `Shapes` together, such as one can do with the __Group__ feature in PowerPoint.
 * The ability to make copies of any `Shapes` such as one can do with _Copy-and-Paste_ in PowerPoint.

-In addition to __Prototype/Prototype-Registry__, this design will also feature elements of [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html), [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html), [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) and [Composite](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html).
+In addition to __Prototype/Prototype Registry__, this design will also feature elements of [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html), [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html), [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) and [Composite](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html).

 I will present the design starting with a `Shape` contract and then expand the design with extending classes as it progresses.